Tel: (508) 286 3924

 Indexes journal articles, conference proceedings, monographs, and book reviews on Islam, the Middle East and the Muslim world.
-From the School of Oriental and African Studies in London; 1906 - present.
+From the School of Oriental and African Studies in London.
+A ProQuest database, 1906 - present.

 Indexes journals, dissertations, conference papers, and selected books in sociology and related disciplines.
-A ProQuest database; 1952 - present.
+A ProQuest database; 1952 to present.

 Developed by the American Anthropological Association (AAA), AnthroSource brings 100 years of anthropological material online to scholars and the public, with current issues for 11 of the AAA's most critical peer-reviewed publications including American Anthropologist, American Ethnologist, and Cultural Anthropology.